fmstacco/healthylife-organicshop/README.md

 To establish a strong online presence for Healthy Life Organic Shop, we have chosen Facebook and Instagram.
 By utilizing these popular social media platforms, we aim to expand our reach and attract a larger customer base to our ecommerce store.
 We also intend to foster closer connections with our customers through engaging content and personalized interactions.

 The Instagram page is still in progress.
-Both will be alocated as an asset of Facebook Meta Business Suite, which will allows the management of several aspects such as manage posts and also advertising.
+Both will be allocated as an asset of Facebook Meta Business Suite, which will allows the management of several aspects such as manage posts and also advertising.

-The navlinks for the social media pages can be acessed from the Footer.
+The navegation links for the social media pages can be accessed from the Footer.

 Please, click the link below to see our Facebook page: